Many people across the nation have a 650 credit score and are concerned about how it affects their lives.

 Landlord Credit Checks Will Gauge Your Rental Safety

-Understanding the nature of a landlord credit check can help you better gauge how it will impact your ability to find an apartment and whether or not you need to be afraid of this situation.
+Understanding the nature of a landlord credit check can help you gauge how it will impact your ability to find an apartment and whether or not you need to be afraid of this situation.

 What is a Landlord Credit Check?

-A landlord credit check takes a look at your available credit to gauge if you are a safe person for renting purposes.
+A landlord credit check looks at your available credit to gauge if you are a safe person for renting purposes.
 They are looking into your past spending history, how much money you owe, and using this information to see if you are likely to miss payments or struggle to pay your rent at all.
 In this way, they can protect themselves from someone with poor spending habits.

 It is important to know that your landlord can only check your credit if you permit them to do so.
 This fact is true of anyone who wants to check your credit.
-Some landlords will ask you if they can and provide a contract for you to sign indicating that you permitted them.
+Some landlords will ask you if they can and provide a contract to sign indicating that you permitted them.
 However, in most cases signing an apartment application gives your landlord the right to look into your rating.
-Make sure you read the fine print here to see if you are getting a credit check without expecting it.
+Make sure you read the fine print to see if you are getting a credit check without expecting it.

 Hard or Soft?
 Ask Before Signing

-Before you sign any paperwork, ask your potential landlord if they are going a hard or soft credit pull.
+Before you sign any paperwork, ask your potential landlord if they are going through a hard or soft credit pull.
 You want them to say soft because that type of check will avoid impacting your score.
 It is the type of pull that you get when you check with companies such as Credit Karma.
-In fact, most landlords are likely to make soft inquiries because they know that you are probably looking at other apartments and don’t want to hurt your score.
+In fact, most landlords are likely to make soft inquiries because they know that you are probably looking at other apartments and don't want to hurt your score.

-However, some apartment complex and landlords may do a hard pull to check into your past on a deeper level.
+However, some apartment complexes and landlords may do a hard pull to check into your past on a deeper level.
 Try to avoid apartment complexes that follow this hard inquiry process.
 This type of credit check will immediately cost you a few points on your score and make it more difficult to apply to other kinds of loans in the future.
 Remember that your landlord has to get express permission from you before doing this check, so if they say they are doing a hard pull, you may want to go elsewhere.

 Unfortunately, there is a chance that you are going to find yourself having to get a hard pull.
 Don't fret too much if this situation is unavoidable.
 The damage to your credit score is usually quite minor and goes away in a few months.
 That said, you should avoid multiple hard inquiries in a short period, such as applying for a personal or a car loan while looking for an apartment.

-Most of the time, landlords are going to get your credit check through a bureau such as Equifax, Experian, or TransUnion.
+Most of the time, landlords will get your credit check through a bureau such as Equifax, Experian, or TransUnion.
 However, they can also get one through a company such as the National Association of Independent Landlords.
 This group is set up to help landlords search through tenant history and to find a renter that they can trust.
 As a result, the exact scored used to find your credit history may vary.